8.3.1 Faculty Employment

 - Institution faculty who have made unique contributions to academic life or to knowledge in their academic discipline; and,

-- Institution faculty of any academic rank irrespective of tenure status, who have been selected for teaching excellence through procedures established by the institution.
+- Institution faculty of any academic rank irrespective of tenure status who have been selected for teaching excellence through procedures established by the USG institution.

 8.3.3 Intrasystem Recruitment and Inter-Institutional Faculty Appointments

-It is recognized as a good practice for USG institutions to employ principal administrators and faculty members from other USG institutions.
-When a president wishes to consider for employment a principal administrator or faculty member of another USG institution, he/she shall notify the president of the employing institution before an offer is made to the principal administrator or faculty member.
-When a formal offer is made, the letter shall include a statement to the effect that acceptance can be made only after all contractual obligations have been fulfilled.
+When a University System of Georgia (USG) institution President wishes to consider a full-time principal administrator or faculty member of another USG institution for employment, he or she shall notify the President of the employing institution before an offer is made to the principal administrator or faculty member.
+When a formal offer is made, the letter shall acknowledge that critical obligations should be fulfilled at the current institution within a reasonable and mutually agreed upon timeframe.

 8.3.4 Notice of Employment and Resignation

-The following notification requirements apply to those members of the faculty who have been awarded the ranks of instructor, assistant professor, associate professor, or professor:
+The following notification requirements apply to those members of the faculty who have been awarded the ranks of lecturer, senior lecturer, principal lecturer, instructor, assistant professor, associate professor, or professor.

-All tenured faculty members employed under written contract for the fiscal or academic year shall give at least sixty (60) days written notice of their intention to resign to the president of the institution or to his/her authorized representative.
+All tenured faculty members employed under written contract for the fiscal or academic year shall give at least 60 days written notice of their intention to resign to the President of the institution or his or her designee.

 Non-tenured faculty and other non-tenured personnel employed under written contract shall be employed only for the term specified in the contract, and subsequent or future employment, if any, shall result solely from a separate offer and acceptance requisite to execution of a new and distinct contract.

-Full-time lecturers and senior lecturers are appointed by institutions on a year-to-year basis.
+Full-time lecturers, senior lecturers, and principal lecturers are appointed by institutions on a year-to-year basis.

-Lecturers and senior lecturers who have served full-time for the entire previous academic year have the presumption of reappointment for the subsequent academic year unless notified in writing to the contrary as follows:
+Lecturers, senior lecturers, and principal lecturers who have served full-time for the entire previous academic year have the presumption of reappointment for the subsequent academic year unless notified in writing to the contrary as follows:

-In no case will the service as lecturer or senior lecturer imply any claim upon tenure or reappointment under other conditions than those above.
+In no case will the service as lecturer, senior lecturer, or principal lecturer imply any claim upon tenure or reappointment under other conditions than those above.